Lapua Movement

-The Lapua Movement (Lapuanliike, Lapporörelsen) was a radical Finnish nationalist, fascist, pro-German and anti-communist political movement founded in and named after the town of Lapua.
+The Lapua Movement (Lapuanliike or Lapuan liike, Lapporörelsen) was a radical Finnish nationalist, fascist, pro-Nazi and anti-communist political movement founded in and named after the town of Lapua.
 Led by Vihtori Kosola, it turned towards far-right politics after its founding and was banned after a failed coup d'etat attempt in 1932.
 The movement's anti-communist activities continued in the parliamentarian Patriotic People's Movement.

 Background

 At the 6th World Congress of the Communist International Joseph Stalin ordered all communist parties around the world to accelerate class struggle.
 The order led to a higher level of communist activity in Finland in 1929 like the so-called "Red Day" of August 1st when communists organized countrywide protests.
 A general strike was also declared in November, although it failed to garner support and only 5–10% of workers participated in it.

 The movement originated in November 1929, after Finnish communist youth paraded in the conservative and religious town of Lapua enraged pro-White Guard locals, who subsequently attacked the performers physically.
 The momentum from this event was the catalyst for the formation of the Lapua Movement.
 It was initially dominated by anti-communist nationalists, emphasizing the legacy of the nationalist activism, the White Guards and the Civil War in Finland.
 The movement saw itself as the defender of what was won in the Civil War, supporting Lutheranism, Finnish nationalism, and anti-communism.

 Many politicians and high-ranking military officers were initially sympathetic to the Lapua Movement, as anti-communism was the norm in the educated classes after the Civil War.
 However, excessive use of violence made the movement less popular within a few months.

 During the Civil War, Ostrobothnia had been one of the most important strongholds of the White army, and anti-communist sentiments remained extremely strong.
 Late in November 1929, the Young Communist League of Finland arranged meetings and protests in Ostrobothnian Lapua.
 As the nationalists saw it, the communists had "mocked God, the Lutheran Church, the 'bourgeois' fatherland, the Finnish army and General Mannerheim".
 This infuriated many of the townspeople, who put a violent end to the meetings.
 Anti-communist violence was hailed as justified and praiseworthy.
 On 1 December an anti-communist meeting was held, attracting more than 1,000 people demanding an end to all communist activities.
 The movement quickly spread around the country, and in some provinces people other than communists were targeted as well, for example the group "Patriotic Citizens of Viitasaari" wanted to purge Jews and Freemasons from the country.